 The biologist does figure into the second book but she is no longer the narrator.
 The style switches to third person, and the focal character is a man whom we later learn is John Rodriguez, but for most of the book he is known simply as Control.
 He is the new director of Southern Reach.
 The psychologist, the twelfth expedition leader who had not returned, had also been the previous director.
 Control has to contend with a disgruntled assistant director, who not only had expected to ascend to the top position eventually, she is also convinced that her director is still alive and resents the usurper.
 The rest of the staff seems more prone to obfuscation than revelation.
 Control is upset that the anthropologist and the surveyor (both of whom I had assumed to have died on the expedition) have been moved to another location before he has a chance to interview them.
 I thought the biologist was going to stay in Area X and look for her husband, but she has also returned but is uncooperative.

-While the first book was more dream-like horror, the second is closer to a mystery/spy thriller.
+While the first book was more dream-like horror, Authority is closer to a mystery/spy thriller.
 It seems to be confirmed that the Southern Reach is a government project, with both military guards and agents (including Control) assigned by "Central."
 The most logical assumption would be the C.I.A., but it could be some other, fictitious intelligence group.
 Control's mother is also an agent, and she is the one who recommended he take the position.
 His orders come from someone known only as The Voice, heard through a scrambled phone connection.
 Control sifts through the mass of objects and information collected by his predecessor, much of which confuses him.
 One is a plant that had been locked in a desk drawer, which other staff members said puzzled the director because it could not be killed.
 Whitby, one of the SR scientists, theorizes Area X is an incursion from a parallel universe, while another, Cheney, confides to Control that the psychologist had made a solitary trip into Area X prior to the twelfth expedition.
 Even when the assistant director admits she was aware of that she claims she doesn't know any specifics.
 Everyone, including Control, lies about something, or at least withholds information.

 Authority is just as good as Annhilation, and yet the two words that best describe it are confusing and frustrating.
 Those would usually be negative traits, but not necessarily this time.
 I'd compare it to the confusion of a Gene Wolfe novel or a David Lynch film, both of which I generally love.
 On numerous occasions things are hinted at but not revealed, or at least not completely.
 Some may be clues, or they may be misdirection.
 Take the psychologist's cell phone for instance.
 It was found in the same drawer as the mysterious plant, Control is sure he has put it back in the desk, but later finds it in his briefcase when he gets to his car.
 He later throws it away into the shrubbery in his back yard, only to find it placed on his doorstep the next day, supposedly by his landlady who left a note saying the yard man had found it.
 Not once did Control say anything about looking on the phone, for a call log or voice mails, or pictures or other information.
 The phone might have been a clue, so why was it never examined, and if it wasn't a clue, why mention it so often?
 A few things are revealed, one being the identity of the Voice, the other a girl in a photo.
 I had guesses for both of them, was correct about one, but won't say which.
 It is also confirmed that there have been many more expeditions than officially reported.